cetic/fadi/README.md

-# FADI - Framework d'Analyse de Données Industriel - Industrial Data Analysis Framework
+# FADI - A framework for big data analytics

 ![](doc/logo.png)

-FADI is a Cloud Native platform for Big Data based on mature opensource tools.
+FADI is a Cloud Native platform for Big Data based on mature open source tools.

 ## What is FADI?

-The FADI project is dedicated to making the deployment of Big Data tools on Kubernetes simple, portable and scalable.
+The FADI project is dedicated to making the deployment of Big Data tools on [Kubernetes](https://kubernetes.io/) simple, portable and scalable.
 The goal is to provide a straightforward way to deploy open-source systems for Big Data to diverse infrastructures (private and public clouds).
-Anywhere you are running Kubernetes, you should be able to run FADI.
+Anywhere you can run Kubernetes, you should be able to run FADI.

 ### 0. Getting started